 - Gaming Controllers

 There are two ways to restart your LG Smart TV.
 One is with the LG TV remote and one with the power cable.
-In the LG Smart TV remote, you can long-press the Power and the Volume Down buttons simultaneously until you see the LG logo.
+Using the LG Smart TV remote, long-press the Power and the Volume Down buttons simultaneously until you see the LG logo.
 When you see the LG logo, it represents that your device is rebooted.

-If you are using the older version of webOS on your LG Smart TV, you will have some pairing issues with the Bluetooth feature.
-To fix the issue, you need to update your LG Smart TV.
+If you use the older webOS version on your LG Smart TV, you will experience pairing devices via Bluetooth.
+To fix it, you must update your LG Smart TV.